"He funded his own projects": US beatmaker Dro defends Wizkid's recent outbursts

-- American music producer Dro has sparked reactions with some revelations he recently shared while on the podcast The Audio Nerds about Nigerian singer Wizkid
+- American music producer Dro has sparked reactions with some revelations about Nigerian singer Wizkid, which he recently shared on The Audio Nerds podcast

 - During the conversation, Dro revealed how he got to meet Wizkid and his evolution over the last seven years